anaxita/logit/README.md

 ## Information

-Logit is a simple logger for write log data in a file and console with by three levels.
+Logit is a simple logger for writing log data into a file or/and terminal with three levels logging.
 Logit use custom date and color views.

 ## Install